kwilkos/cxf/distribution/src/main/release/samples/integration/JBI/external_provider_internal_consumer/README.txt

 Installation & Deployment
 -------------------------
 Ensure that the $SERVICEMIX_HOME/bin is on the path.
-To avoid wsdl4j version conflict, we need replace wsdl4j-1.5.1.jar in
-$SERVICEMIX_HOME/lib with
-wsdl4j-1.6.1.jar in $CXF_HOME/lib

 Start ServiceMix
  >servicemix
 And then you can see logs from the shell which you start servicemix, including